“You’ve heard of the great firewall of China when it comes to internet controls, well welcome to the great payment wall of China,” William Quigley.

-So on October 28 2019, Xi Jinping, the President of China, announced his country would be seizing the opportunity and take a leading position in the development of blockchain technology.
+So on October 28 2019, Xi Jinping, the premier of China, announced his country would be seizing the opportunity and take a leading position in the development of blockchain technology.

 Bitcoin skyrockets on the news, it closes the day up over 30%.
 Then, a few days later the head of technology for the PBOC, that’s the People's Bank Of China, told banks that they need to start working on blockchain stat.
 So it's official.
 China is putting a massive amount of energy into blockchain development.

 The Chinese government considers blockchain to be like the internet in terms of its potential impact on the economy.

 Now compare that to what's happening in the United States.
 The US Congress ranges somewhere somewhere between indifference to strongly dislike for blockchain and cryptocurrencies.
 I mean all you have to do is look at the way congress reacted to Facebook when it said it was going to launch Libra coin, they did not like it.

 So China is building the DCEP, the Digital Currency Electronic Payment system and China will probably issue a stable coin as part of that and make its blockchain available to everyone in the country or everyone who follows their rules.